Limitations of SVD-Based Diagnostics for Non-Hermitian Many-Body Localization with Time-Reversal Symmetry: Conclusion

 \section{Conclusion}

-We carried out a direct benchmark of SVD-based diagnostics against ED in TRS-preserving non-Hermitian hard-core-boson chains, using spectral statistics, eigenstate/singular-vector indicators and SSFs.
-For the quasiperiodic and random-disorder models, ED provides mutually consistent transition estimates from entanglement, and IPR, whereas the corresponding SVD-based estimates are systematically shifted to larger disorder strengths.
-This inconsistency is further reflected in the mismatch between DSFF and $\sigma$FF at the same parameters.
-In contrast, in the clean Stark model, ED and SVD locate the transition at a consistent tilt from both entanglement and IPR.
-Taken together, our results show that, in TRS-preserving non-Hermitian many-body systems, SVD-based diagnostics may reproduce the qualitative trend from RMT-like to Poisson-like behavior but are not generically reliable for quantitatively locating the MBL transition, and ED-based diagnostics remain necessary for establishing the phase boundary.
+We have benchmarked SVD-based diagnostics against ED in TRS-preserving non-Hermitian hard-core-boson chains using spectral statistics, eigenstate/singular-vector indicators, and SFFs.
+For the quasiperiodic and random-disorder models, ED-based entanglement entropy and IPR give mutually consistent finite-size transition estimates, whereas the corresponding SVD-based estimates are systematically shifted to larger disorder strengths.
+This mismatch is also reflected in the SFFs: at the same intermediate parameters, the DSFF already shows Poisson-like behavior, while the $\sigma$FF can still display a residual ramp structure.
+By contrast, in the clean Stark model, ED and SVD give consistent transition estimates from both entanglement entropy and IPR.

-A key open question is which structural features of a TRS-preserving non-Hermitian Hamiltonian control the (dis)agreement between ED and SVD, and why the clean Stark setting behaves differently from disordered cases.
-Addressing this will require systematic tests of robustness to analysis choices and scaling to larger sizes and complementary dynamical probes, in order to determine whether and when SVD can be promoted from a qualitative indicator to a quantitative tool.
+These results show that SVD-based diagnostics can capture qualitative RMT-to-Poisson trends in TRS-preserving non-Hermitian many-body systems, but are not generically reliable for quantitatively locating the MBL transition.
+The underlying reason is that SVD probes the auxiliary Hermitian operator $\hat H^\dagger\hat H$, rather than the intrinsic right-eigenstate structure of $\hat H$.
+Thus, TRS alone does not guarantee the validity of SVD diagnostics; the relevant criterion is whether the bulk singular-vector subspace of $\hat H^\dagger\hat H$ remains aligned with the bulk right-eigenstate subspace of $\hat H$.
+This criterion is not satisfied in the quasiperiodic and random-disorder models, but is approximately satisfied in the Stark model, as supported by the bulk-subspace overlap analysis.

+The non-intrinsic character of SVD-based diagnostics is further illustrated by their sensitivity to a global energy shift.
+As shown in Appendix~\ref{app:global_shift} and Fig.~\ref{FIG16}, a uniform shift of $\hat H$ leaves ED-based eigenstate diagnostics unchanged, but modifies the SVD-based transition estimate because $\hat H^\dagger\hat H$ itself is changed.
+SVD-based diagnostics should therefore be interpreted as useful qualitative indicators rather than as generally invariant quantitative probes of non-Hermitian many-body phase boundaries.

+We emphasize that all quoted transition values are finite-size estimates obtained within the accessible system sizes, rather than thermodynamic-limit critical points.
+Nevertheless, the relative ED--SVD shift is robust across several observables in the present data.
+A broader classification of when $\hat H^\dagger\hat H$ preserves the relevant bulk-state structure of $\hat H$ remains an important direction for future work.